umbynos/TLN/progetto_radicioni/esercitazione_3/README.md

 These phrases can be detected automatically.
 Method: Add to sentence score if it contains a bonus phrase, penalize if it contains a stigma phrase.
-- Il metodo basato sulla coesione: le frafi più importanti hanno più collegamenti con altre
+- Il metodo basato sulla coesione: le frasi più importanti hanno più collegamenti con altre
 La coesione si può calcolare su
   - word co-occurrences (Apply IR methods at the document level: texts are collections of paragraphs.
 Use a traditional, IR-based, word similarity measure to